• Skip to primary navigation

 It is a main ingredient in bubble tea drinks and pudding-like desserts.

-It is important to note that both tapioca and yuca contain cyanide compounds in their raw form, which can be harmful if not properly prepared before consumption.
+Note that both tapioca and yuca contain cyanide compounds in their raw form, which can be harmful if not properly prepared before consumption.

 Therefore, it is recommended to cook them thoroughly before use.